hoytech/update-immutable/README.md

     > update({}, {a: {0: {c: {$set: true}}}})
     { a: { '0': { c: true } } }

 So don't do that.
-But note that autovivifying an array into existence with a push (for example) works fine since it's obvious you mean that key to be an array:
+But note that autovivifying an array into existence with a push (for example) works fine since it's obvious you mean for that key to contain an array:

     > update({}, {a: {b: {c: {$push: [1,2,3]}}}})
     { a: { b: { c: [1, 2, 3] } } }